ciaoidea/holographix/README.md

 ## Golden-ratio interleaving (why it exists, what it guarantees)

 If you cut the residual into contiguous blocks, you get brittle locality: lose one block and you lose one region or one time segment.
-Holographix does the opposite.
+HolographiX does the opposite.
 It treats the residual as a single line and walks it with a step that is “as incommensurate as possible” with the length, so that every chunk samples the entire signal.
 The way that step is chosen comes from the simplest geometric definition of the golden ratio.

 Take a segment and split it into a larger and a smaller part.
 The golden condition is that the ratio of the whole to the larger part is the same as the ratio of the larger part to the smaller: